HTTP-RPC/Kilo/README.md

   * `longTime` - applies a long time format
   * `fullTime` - applies a full time format

-For example, the following marker applies a medium date format to a long value named "date":
+For example, this marker applies a medium date format to a long value named "date":

     {{date:format=mediumDate}}